Coyote Gulch, Glen Canyon National Recreation Area Utah #76072or

 Distance from Scab Creek Trailhead to Lee Lake: 15 miles

-Elevation: ~3200 gain from trailhead to Lee Lake
+Elevation: ~3200 gain from the trailhead to Lee Lake

 Difficulty: Moderate-Difficult